Margaret Street Renovation

 Magnificent Millwork

-The millwork in our home was a blend of our personal tastes and impeccable craftsmanship.
-It brought a warmth to the house that simply didn’t exist before.
+The millwork in our home was a blend of our personal tastes and impeccable craftsmanship – it brought a warmth to the house that simply didn’t exist before.

-For the door casings, we selected a clean design that reflected the historical era of our home, whereas the window trim features were a more intricate moulding, paired with a traditional sill and apron.
-It was these small yet distinct details that made our home’s aesthetic cohesive while also creating ideal spots for my holiday window candles or never-ending houseplant propagations.
+For the door casings, we selected a clean design that reflected the historical era of our home, whereas the window trim features we chose were a bit more intricately designed and paired with a traditional sill and apron.

 For more detailed information about our millwork process, please visit White Crane’s “Inside This Remodel” Project Page.